MicrosoftDocs/bot-docs/articles/bot-service-channel-connect-facebook.md

 #### Create a new controller for handling Facebook requests

-Create a new controller which will handle requests from Facebook, on a new endpoing 'api/facebook' instead of the default 'api/messages' used for requests from Azure Bot Service Channels.
+Create a new controller which will handle requests from Facebook, on a new endpoint 'api/facebook' instead of the default 'api/messages' used for requests from Azure Bot Service Channels.
 By adding an additional endpoint to your bot, you can accept requests from Bot Service channels, as well as from Facebook, using the same bot.

 ```csharp
 [Route("api/facebook")]